-The marathon, contested over 26.2 miles, is one of the most respected athletic achievements available to the masses.
+The marathon, a 26.2-mile battle, is one of the most respected athletic achievements available to the masses.
 Few will ever guard LeBron James or try to tackle Tom Brady, but anyone can line up in the same event as the best distance runners in the world.

 Training for and finishing a marathon require considerable physical fitness and determination.
-However, because marathon running also can be an eminently social and even charitable endeavor, the sport has exploded in popularity, with the number of finishers more than doubling between 1990 and 2010 to 507,000.
+However, because marathon running also can be a social and even charitable endeavor, the sport has exploded in popularity, with the number of finishers more than doubling between 1990 and 2010.

-For you to gain the satisfaction of finishing a marathon, it's vital that you prepare properly.
+But to gain the satisfaction of finishing a marathon, you have to prepare properly.

 If the goal is to run the entire marathon without stopping and walking, then I recommend at least 18 months to build up from no running to running 26 miles and 385 yards.

-There is no one shoe or group of shoes that is better than the others.
-Some runners require extra cushioning, some need a rigid model to control unwanted lateral movement, and others are best-served by a combination of the two.
+There's no one shoe or group of shoes that's better than the others.
+Some runners require extra cushioning, some need a rigid model to control unwanted lateral movement and others are best-served by a combination of the two.

 While quality shoes can be found at many outlet stores, you're better off working with knowledgeable salespeople at a running specialty store.
-These shops often have discounts on models that have been discontinued but are still tried-and-true.
+They can help you analyze your gait (do you underpronate or overpronate?) and find a shoe that's best for you.

-"Focus on healthy, colorful foods that help boost the immune system, especially immediately post-workout -- blueberries with plain yogurt, spinach salad with almonds, red peppers and avocado," said Nicole Hunt, a two-time U.S. Mountain Runner of the Year and professional coach.
+"Focus on healthy, colorful foods that help boost the immune system, especially immediately post-workout — blueberries with plain yogurt, spinach salad with almonds, red peppers and avocado," says Nicole Hunt, a two-time U.S. Mountain Runner of the Year and professional running coach.

-"I suggest a run-walk pattern utilizing time, not distance," Hunt said.
-"The first week might be just 20 minutes of total running time -- for example, one minute of running and five minutes of power walking repeated six times every other day.
+"I suggest a run-walk pattern utilizing time, not distance," Hunt says.
+"The first week might be just 20 minutes of total running time — for example, one minute of running and five minutes of power walking repeated six times every other day.
 The second week might be two and four, the third three and three, etc."